michdcode/Python_Projects_Book/README.md

 ## Project #2 - Spirographs

 The project creates spirographs using python's turtle module, which is reminiscent of my childhood, both because I loved drawing spirographs and I loved programming in Logo.
 [Here is a picture of the spirographs created by the program.](https://github.com/michdcode/Python_Projects_Book/blob/master/spirograph/spiro_one.png)

+## Projects from Doing Math with Python

+Chapter One - Basic arithmetic functions using python.
+Chapter Two - Visualizing Data with Graphs using matplotlib.